teleprint-me/to-gguf/README.md

 This section will be updated with specific instructions on how to use the tools and scripts provided by this project for converting and handling `gguf` model files.

 ## Contributing
-We welcome contributions to this project.
+Contributions are welcome.
 If you have suggestions, bug reports, or want to contribute code, please feel free to do so.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 This mirrors the licensing of the parent `llama.cpp` project.